 The Bank transacts only a small number of foreign currency trades, predominantly in GBP, CAD, CHF and EUR, and solely for customer cash flow purposes.
 These are mostly foreign exchange spot transactions and are usually fully covered.
 This mismatch does not represent material market or liquidity risk.

-The table below details the Bank's financial liabilities based on liquidity.
+The tables below detail the Bank's financial liabilities based on liquidity.